How we're run

 Gill Saunders, Secretary

-Gill joined Cornwall Wildlife Trust recently when she moved back to the south west (she's originally from East Devon) and lives in North Cornwall near Boyton.
+Gill joined Cornwall Wildlife Trust when she moved back to the south west in 2016 (she's originally from East Devon) and lives in North Cornwall near Boyton.
 She is currently Secretary to the Trust's Board.
 Gill has around five acres surrounding her home that she is developing as a wildlife-friendly garden and nature-friendly space.
 She has worked with Devon Wildlife Trust on the restoration of a meadow and hedgerows.
 Although she was a career civil servant, she has always been interested in - and in one way or another involved in - activities around wildlife and conservation.

 Gill is an experienced trustee and a charity governance specialist.
 She was formerly on the board of Phoenix Futures, a large charity working in the drug and alcohol rehabilitation field and with a strong record in conservation work under the 'recovery through nature' banner.
 She was also a trustee and the business manager of a London allotment site where she ran projects involving tenants and community groups in building and maintaining wildlife habitats around the site as well as raising awareness of wildlife-related issues in the locality.
-In 2024 she joined the board of the Citizens Advice Plymouth.

 Currently she's particularly interested in how future uncertainties around commercial farming post-Brexit will impact land use in Cornwall - and how responses to new regulatory and subsidy regimes may bring new challenges for habitat conservation and development.